serradura/u-struct/README.md

 # ["John", "Doe"]
 ```

 Because of these characteristics, structs could be excellent candidates to create different kinds of POROs (Plain Old Ruby Objects).
-But, it is very common to see developers avoiding its usage because of some of its behaviors, like setters or the constructor's positional arguments.
-The addition of keywords arguments on its constructor ([available on Ruby >= 2.5](https://www.bigbinary.com/blog/ruby-2-5-allows-creating-structs-with-keyword-arguments)) improved the experience to instantiate Struct objects.
-But, as it doesn't require all the arguments, some developers can still avoid its usage.
+However, it is very common to see developers avoiding its usage because of some of its behaviors, like setters or the constructor's positional arguments.
+The addition of keywords arguments on its constructor ([available on Ruby >= 2.5](https://www.bigbinary.com/blog/ruby-2-5-allows-creating-structs-with-keyword-arguments)) improved the experience to instantiate `Struct` objects but it doesn't require all the arguments.
+Some developers can still feel uncomfortable with that and they might avoid its usage.

 Look at the example showing the Struct's `keyword_init:` option creating a constructor with optional keyword arguments: